November 13th is the Anniversary of the death of Helen Betty Osborne

 After-care supports: "Survivors, family members and those affected by the issue of missing and murdered Indigenous women and girls can access mental health counselling and community-based cultural support services."
 Visit Indigenous Services Canada.
 In Manitoba, phone: 1-866-818-3505.

-For Education and Awareness:
+For education and awareness

 - Missing & Murdered Indigenous Women, Girls & Two-Spirit Peoples: Home